EMMC-ASBL/oteapi-plugin-template/README.md

 ## License and copyright

-OTE-API Plugin Cookiecutter Template is released under the [MIT license](LICENSE) with copyright &copy; SINTEF.
+OTEAPI Plugin Cookiecutter Template is released under the [MIT license](LICENSE) with copyright &copy; SINTEF.

 ## Acknowledgment

-OTE-API Plugin Cookiecutter Template has been supported by the following projects:
+OTEAPI Plugin Cookiecutter Template has been supported by the following projects:

 - **OntoTrans** (2020-2024) that receives funding from the European Union’s Horizon 2020 Research and Innovation Programme, under Grant Agreement n.
 862136.